ISTA 3K Package Testing

 ISTA 3K package testing simulates fast-moving consumer goods in the European Retail Supply Chain.
 As an ISTA and ISO 17025 certified lab, we realize the importance of transit performance testing.
 Meeting the ISTA 3K package testing requirements can be difficult.
 We understand the challenges and guide companies through the process.

 The environment for which ISTA 3K was designed is common with western European countries.
-These countries include UK, France, Belgium, Denmark, Norway, Germany, Austria, Sweden, Italy, Spain and Switzerland.
+These countries include the UK, France, Belgium, Denmark, Norway, Germany, Austria, Sweden, Italy, Spain, and Switzerland.
 Project 3K can also be used for other European countries where large multiple retail environment infrastructure is developed.

 - Small shrink-wrapped trays of products.
 These could include groups of deodorant aerosols or glass jars.

 - Large shrink-wrapped trays of goods.
 Examples could be trays of cans of beverages or detergent packages.